 Wet lab

 The wet lab focuses on larval fish, mysid, zooplankton, and copepod sampling and identification.
 Samples collected in the field throughout the year are brought to the wet lab, sorted through, and later processed for organism identification.
-Here we also conduct otolith extraction and fish dissection.
+Here we also conduct fish dissections, and extract various useful tissues such as gonads, fin clips, and intestines.
 This research aids in finding San Francisco Bay tributaries that may be good spawning areas for Longfin smelt.

 Otolith lab